 The Yantok weapon goes by many different names, including baton, Filipino Fighting Sticks, Rattan Sticks, Escrima (or Eskrima) sticks, and Kali Sticks.
 These names all refer to the same weapon; a stick a little over two feet in length made from a relatively straight piece of rattan vine or hardwood.
 This weapon is widely used and practiced in many Filipino martial arts.

 On the outside rattan looks somewhat similar to bamboo.
 But unlike bamboo rattan is solid on the inside, not hollow.
 Rattan has the characteristic of being very forgiving of impact and can take significant abuse before it begins to deteriorate.
-However it does not splinter and break like wood might when it deteriorates.
-Instead rattan begins to fray and become fibrous, making it easy to notice when it is time to retire the weapon.
+However, it does not splinter or break like wood might when it deteriorates.
+Instead, rattan begins to fray and become fibrous, making it easy to notice when it is time to retire the weapon.
 This makes the weapon very safe for contact use.

 A Historical Perspective

 There are many different art forms that have evolved in the Philippines.
 These arts are often referred to as Escrima, Eskrima, Kali, Arnis, and a vast number of other names.
 Some individuals have espoused different origins and stylistic elements related to these different names, but from all I have been able to determine, these are essentially generic names often used interchangeably to describe this family of arts.
 There are individual styles, systems, and schools that use these names to describe their art, but each of these tends to have its own unique characteristics.
 They do not claim that they represent the entire art of Kali, Escrima, or Arnis.
 They generally mean that they have a unique art form within the Kali and Escrima family of arts.
 Today all of these arts are typically characterized as being Filipino Martial Arts (FMA).